 Yoga is a physical, mental and spiritual discipline from ancient India that aims to integrate the body, mind and spirit of the practitioner.
 The physical aspect of yoga involves the performance of poses that develop the practitioner's alignment, balance, coordination, flexibility, stamina and strength.
 The poses can be done in a quick succession or in a sedate progression but are always synchronized with the breath.
 Yoga poses themselves tend to be constant, but the intensity, structure, theme and focus of their performance vary depending on the tradition in which the teacher has trained.
-White Space Wellness offers a variety of yoga classes daily to suit various needs and preferences.
+White Space Wellness offers a variety of online yoga classes that can be booked by request to suit various needs and preferences.

 Yoga Basics is a 75-minute class designed for people new to yoga.
 It provides an introduction to the basic principles of yoga focusing on the most common postures, their correct alignment and their appropriate modifications.
 No previous yoga experience or particular fitness ability is required to participate in a Yoga Basics class.